reinierdevalk/abtab/README.md

     export PATH="$PATH:/c/cygdrive/Program Files/Java/jdk-<version>/bin/"

-Finally, `source` `.bash_profile` to apply the changes.
+Finally, save and `source` `.bash_profile` to apply the changes.
 Alternatively, you can simply close and reopen the CLI terminal.
 (Sometimes, both actions are needed.)

     $ source ~/.bash_profile

-You can check which paths are on the system `PATH` as follows.
+You can always check which paths are on the system `PATH` as follows.

     $ echo $PATH